 Professional fishermen harvest seafood in Australia both for local and international seafood markets.
+Here are some examples of common wild harvest fishing methods in Australia:

 Seine net fishing activities are used in some estuaries and ocean beaches in Australia by endorsed fishers, to harvest a variety of seafood species.
 A seine net is retrieved slowly to ensure that the fishing gear maintains its shape whilst fishing.
 Seine nets are shaped like a funnel, where targeted seafood species are directed toward the anterior section of the net called the codend where they are caught.